DaveHalvorsen/davehalvorsen.github.io/_posts/2019-04-06-DNS-Ad-Blocking.markdown

 ![buzzfeed-phone-NO-ad](/assets/2019-04-05-DNS_Raspberry/buzzfeed-phone-NO-ad.png)

-ISN'T THIS AWESOME!!!
+ISN'T THIS AWESOME?!?
 YouTube ads still run, but apparently it's possible to block those with some clever rules ...
 I'll be trying that eventually.
 However, I'm gonna stick with AdBlock & Pi-hole working together for the time being ;)